 With its wealth of child-friendly offerings and treasures that span the centuries and the globe (and beyond), the Smithsonian is the ideal destination for Washington-area families.

 Now, the Smithsonian Associates has a few surprises and sparkling new events in store for both kids and adults.
 We've listened to families who've asked to make it easier to enjoy a Smithsonian experience by offering performances on weekends and holidays, and special programs and activities where the whole family can take center stage.

 Imagine rolling out your sleeping bag beneath a 50-foot whale, at the home of the Star-Spangled Banner, or in the shadow of the space shuttle Discovery.
 That’s exactly what kids and their grown-up companions can do when they attend a Smithsonian Sleepover.
-The American History Museum, Natural History Museum, or the Air and Space Museum’s Udvar-Hazy Center are all yours during a night of fun that features tours, games, crafts, and more.
+The American History Museum, Natural History Museum, Air and Space Museum’s Udvar-Hazy Center, or the National Portrait Gallery are all yours during a night of fun that features tours, games, crafts, and more.
 Which adventure will you choose?